 A simple plant will do the trick.
 Try a plant like a Venus flytrap.
 It allows students to discover how some plants have special needs.
 Feed it occasionally!

-Students can figure out a schedule for watering, learn about the amount of water, determine light needs, learn about the soil needs, and the temperature.
+Students can figure out a watering schedule, learn about the amount of water, determine light needs, learn about the soil needs, and the temperature.
 You can have students care for the plants in common areas of the school.
-Use these Plant Experiments to watch your plants grow.
-Caring for class plants can easily become a part of teaching about plant needs whether you teach Grade 1 in British Columbia, Grade 3 in Ontario or Grade 4 in Alberta.
+Caring for class plants can easily become a part of teaching about plant needs in many provincial curriculums.
+Find Plant Experiments in our TpT Store ($USD) or our BN Shop ($CAN).

 Grow a bean sprout or nurture a plant through one complete life cycle.
 Observe the life stages of the plant and the reproductive structures of the plant.
 Test different conditions to see how plants react.
 Have students look for seeds in their meals.
 They can bring them to school for planting or plant them on their own at home to share the results.